tyrellrummage/internet-downtime-twitter-bot/README.md

 Of course you can tweak anything.
 Have fun!
 Also, feel free to contact me on reddit if you have any doubts ([/u/tyrellrummage](https://www.reddit.com/u/tyrellrummage)).

-To run it, go the the same directory (folder) where you have it and run `node app.js`
+To run it, go the the same directory (folder) where you have it and run `node app.js` on your console.